Endava/cats/docs/commands-and-arguments/sub-commands.md

 - `cats list --fuzzers` will list all the existing fuzzers, grouped by categories

+- `cats list --profiles` will list the built-in fuzzer profiles and the fuzzers selected by each profile

+- `cats list --mutators` will list the mutators available to `cats random`

-- `cats list --fieldsFuzzingStrategy` will list all the available fields fuzzing strategies
+- `cats list --fieldsFuzzerStrategies` will list the field-fuzzing strategies

+- `cats list --customMutatorTypes` will list the supported custom mutator types

 - `cats list --paths --contract=CONTRACT` will list all the paths available within the contract